leopoldgerber/Traffic-Control-Service/README.md

 Required external files:
 - <code>database_config.json</code> - to connect to the desired database.
 - <code>exception_list.json</code> - for exception columns, because not all columns with string values must be processed.
 Manual input is possible if there is no file.

+Both files can be created using the scripts in the depository [additional files](#additional-files)